Subrogation: Travel insurance subrogation process

 While these supplemental travel insurance policies may be less expensive in the short run, they can have devastating consequences if a serious and costly health crisis occurs while travelling.
-This means that if a client makes a claim, the insurer will recover that amount from the member's private group health insurance provider—for example $100,000 of the $200,000 total.
-This can become problematic if the member later has a serious illness because many private group health insurance providers have a lifetime maximum coverage amount-$500,000 for example-for its extended health plans.
-If the member purchases travel insurance from their own extended health-care provider, a claim would not have affected their lifetime maximum.
+That means that if a client makes a claim, the insurer will recover that amount from the member's private group health insurance provider such as $100,000 of the $200,000 total.
+That can become problematic if the member later has a serious illness because many private group health insurance providers have a lifetime maximum coverage amount, such as $500,000, for its extended health plans.
+If the member purchases travel insurance from their own extended health-care provider, a claim would not have affected the lifetime maximum.

 Surety's subrogation rights

 A surety who pays off the debts of another party may be entitled to be subrogated to the creditor's former claims and remedies against the debtor to recover the sum paid.
-This would include the endorser on a bill of exchange.
+That would include the endorser on a bill of exchange.
 The surety will then have the benefit of any security interest in favour of the creditor for the original debt.
 Conceptually this is an important point, as the subrogee will take the subrogor's security rights by operation of law, even if the subrogee had been unaware of them.